Adelbert Ames: American Civil War

 While his experience at Gettysburg did not achieve the renown of Chamberlain's, Ames performed well under challenging circumstances.
 During the massive assault by Confederate Lt.
 Gen. Richard S. Ewell on July 1, 1863, Ames's division commander, Brig.
 Gen. Francis C. Barlow, moved his division well in front of other elements of the XI Corps to a slight rise, now known as Barlow's Knoll.
-This salient position was quickly overrun, and Barlow was wounded and captured.
+The enemy quickly overran this salient position, wounding and capturing Barlow.
 Ames took command of the division and led it in retreat through the streets of Gettysburg to a position on Cemetery Hill.
 On July 2, the second day of battle, Ames's battered division bore the brunt of the assault on East Cemetery Hill by Maj.
-Gen. Jubal A. Early, but was able to hold the critical position with help from surrounding units.
-At one point, Ames himself took part in the hand-to-hand fighting.
+Gen. Jubal A. Early but was able to hold the critical position with help from surrounding units.
+At one point, Ames himself participated in the hand-to-hand fighting.
 After the battle, the men of the 20th Maine presented Ames with their battle flag as a token of their esteem.

-After the battle, Ames reverted to brigade command with a brevet promotion to colonel in the regular army.
+Ames returned to brigade command following the battle, receiving a brevet promotion to colonel in the regular army.
 His division, under the command of Brig.
 Gen. George H. Gordon, was transferred to the Department of the South, where it served in actions in South Carolina and Florida.

-In 1864, Ames's division, now part of the X Corps of the Army of the James, served under Maj.
+In 1864, Ames's division, which became part of the X Corps of the Army of the James, served under Maj.
 Gen. Benjamin Franklin Butler in the Bermuda Hundred Campaign and the Siege of Petersburg.
 In the future, he would become Butler's son-in-law.
 That winter, the division was reassigned to the XXIV Corps and sent to North Carolina.

 During the two years following his service in the Army of the Potomac, Ames shifted between brigade and division command (and even led his corps on two occasions).
 However, he generally can be identified as a division commander.
 He led the successful assault in the Second Battle of Fort Fisher (commanding the 2nd Division, XXIV Corps), accompanying his men into the formidable coastal fortress as most of his staff were shot down by Confederate snipers.
 He received a brevet promotion to major general in the Union Army (and brigadier general in the Regular Army) on March 13, 1865, for his role in the battle.